 Don’t miss: the largest hot springs pool in the world!

-The centerpiece of town, Glenwood Hot Springs Resort, has a giant, 1,078,000-gallon spring-fed pool โ the biggest in the entire world!
-It sits right at the base of a mountain, so you have great snowy views in the winter and lush green mountains in the summer.ย
+The centerpiece of town, Glenwood Hot Springs Resort, has a giant, 1,078,000-gallon spring-fed pool — the biggest in the entire world!
+It sits right at the base of a mountain, so you have great snowy views in the winter and lush green mountains in the summer.

 If you want something a little cozier and more intimate, head to Iron Mountain Hot Springs.
 You’ll find a series of smaller hot spring pools of varying temperatures next to the Colorado River.

 In the summer, venture up the mountain to Glenwood Caverns Adventure Park, where you’ll find thrilling rides and cave tours.
-Another can’t-miss summer activity?
-You can also get a permit to hike to Hanging Lake (just reopened in June 2022 after more than two years!), a spectacular, remote lake and waterfalls.ย

-Contributed by Ashley fromย Jetset Jansen
+Contributed by Ashley from Jetset Jansen

 Grand Lake

-Highlights:ย A quaint Colorado mountain village situated along the shore of the largest natural lake in the state and just minutes from Rocky Mountain National Park.
+Highlights: A quaint Colorado mountain village situated along the shore of the largest natural lake in the state and just minutes from Rocky Mountain National Park.

 Closest major city: 2 hours northwest of Denver